tuanndd/ansible-linux-monitoring/README.md

 ```
 Then access url https://grafana.local.com (login info: username=admin, password=admin)

-Here are some screens you will on Grafana.
+Here are some screens you will see on Grafana.

 ![](screenshots/node-exporter-metrics.png)
 ![](screenshots/prometheus-metrics.png)